 After a couple of days she had found her appetite and was drinking plenty of milk; she seemed to be getting stronger every feed.
 Now I faced the next problem.
-Due to her funny- shaped mouth and her underbite and the fact that Mrs Miracle had the biggest teats (any normal calf would have struggled) I had ever seen I either had to keep feeding her substitute milk or find an easy way to milk her mum.
+Due to her funny- shaped mouth and her underbite and the fact that Mrs Miracle had the biggest teats I had ever seen (any normal calf would have struggled), I either had to keep feeding her substitute milk or find an easy way to milk her mum.
 Luckily I knew of a simple milking device and promptly ordered it from America.
 This needed modifying but from the day it arrived I milked Mrs Miracle and then fed the milk straight from mum to Miracle, meaning Mrs Miracle was milking properly and Miracle had all the goodness from her mum's own milk.
-We now offer the modified models for sale - click here.

 Another problem I faced was how to keep Miracle warm.
 Due to the very little hair she had I was worried that she might catch a chill.
 After a couple of frantic phone calls I spoke to one of our suppliers near Banbury who by sheer chance had a new calf jumper from New Zealand on his desk to look at.
 After working out that it would probably be ideal for our little girl I collected it that evening from his house and put it on.
 As you can see from the photo it was a little on the large side when we first got it (see photos later to see when she had outgrown it), it worked a treat, although it did take Mrs Miracle a while to get used to this strange little thing running around with a jumper on.
 Miracle loved it and was now lovely and warm.